Flask-Finance/contracts/README.md

 - The `StakingContract` interacts with the `XTokContract` during the staking and unstaking processes.
 When users stake tokens, the `StakingContract` mints an equivalent amount of tokens in the `XTokContract` using the `Mint` function.
 These tokens represent the user's staked amount and are used to track their staking - position.
 When users unstake, the `StakingContract` burns the corresponding tokens in the `XTokContract` using the `Burn` function.
 - This interaction allows for a seamless representation of staked tokens as synthetic tokens in the `XTokContract`, facilitating the liquid staking process and ensuring users' staking positions are accurately tracked.
 - The `XTokContract` functions as an integral component of the liquid staking ecosystem, enhancing the flexibility and utility of staked assets on the Ethereum blockchain.

+# Contract Deployment and Interaction Guide
+Follow these steps to deploy the contracts in the correct order and set up allowances for seamless interaction.

+## Step 1: Deploy `XTokContract` (Synthetic Tokens)
+1. Deploy the `XTokContract` smart contract to manage synthetic tokens.
+2. Note the address of the deployed `XTokContract` for later use.

+## Step 2: Deploy `TokenContract` (Liquid Tokens)
+1. Deploy the `TokenContract` smart contract for liquid token functionality.
+2. During deployment, provide the address of the previously deployed `XTokContract`.
+3. Note the address of the deployed `TokenContract`.

+## Step 3: Set Up Allowance for `StakingContract`
+- Replace `stakingContractAddress` with the actual address of the deployed `StakingContract`.
+- Set an appropriate `maxAllowance` value.

+## Step 4: Deploy `StakingContract`
+- Deploy the StakingContract to seamlessly interact with the TokenContract.

+## Step 5: Interact with Contracts
+- Stake and unstake tokens using the `StakingContract`.

+**Note:**
+- Ensure you have the required Solidity compiler version and dependencies.